We The #1 Most Common Question About Moss Walls

 - Can be installed in any space

-- Acoustic benefits
+- Has acoustic benefits

 - Pole/Bun Moss